sebescudie/VL.Devices.SICK/README.md

 ## Notes

-This plugin is a work in progress, don't hesitate to test, report and contribute!
+This plugin is a work in progress, things here and there are still buggy so do not use for production!
+Also, don't hesitate to test and contribute.